le0kar0ub1/x86Bootstrap/README.md

 0x05   |3             | CHS address of last partition sector
 0x08   |4             | LBA of partition start
 0x0C   |4             | Number of sectors in partition

+# Epilogue

+Just for the fun.

+Feel free to fork, use, improve.